 Bake the Quesadillas

-Place three tortillas on a clean work surface.
-Divide cheese between tortillas, then add filling.
+Place tortillas on a clean work surface.
+Divide half the cheese between tortillas, then add filling.
 Top with remaining cheese.
 Fold tortilla over filling and press gently so it holds in place.

-Return pan used to cook filling to medium heat.
-Add 1 tsp. olive oil to hot pan.
+Return pan used to cook filling to medium heat and add 1 tsp. olive oil to hot pan.

 Finish The Dish

-Plate dish as pictured on front of card, garnishing with reserved cilantro and jalapeño, and serving pico de gallo, sour cream, and lime wedges on the side.
+Plate dish as pictured on front of card, garnishing with reserved cilantro and serving pico de gallo and sour cream on the side.
+Squeeze lime wedges over to taste.
 Bon appétit!